 At the age of 19, he loved God so much that he joined the religious order of the Minims founded by St Francis of Paola.
 In 1642, Nicolas was ordained a priest.
 In 1659, when he was in Rouen, France, he saw how the poorer families lived.
 Many of the children, especially the girls, were illiterate and had no knowledge of God.
 Seeing the disparity in opportunities for education between the rich and the poor, he was inspired to establish little schools to educate girls of poor families.

 In 1662, Father Nicolas Barré, with the help of some young women, set up a school for girls in the village near Rouen.
 Over the next four years, several more schools were established in and around Rouen.
 These ‘Little Charitable Schools’ proved very successful and popular.

-In 1666, Father Nicolas Barré invited the women to form a community to continue this educative work.
+In 1666, Father Nicolas Barré invited the women to form a community - the Charitable Mistresses of the Schools of the Holy Infant Jesus, to continue this educative work.
 In those days, educating the poor, especially girls, was frowned upon by society.
 The women, in a spirit of total trust in God’s guidance, said a wholehearted ‘yes’ to this invitation.
-Thus, he began a new religious congregation: the Charitable Mistresses of the Schools of the Holy Infant Jesus.
+It is important to note that the IJ Sisters only became a religious congregation in 1866, 200 years after they were founded.